d-plaindoux/transept/README.md

 #### Required modules

 `Transept` provides modules in order to help parsers construction.
 In the next fragment `Utils` contains basic functions like `constant`.
-The `CharParser` module is a is parser dedicated to char stream analysis and `Stream`is dedicated to parsing using another parser.
+The `CharParser` module is a parser dedicated to char stream analysis and `Stream`is dedicated to parsing using another parser.

 ```ocaml